latessa/pcp4500/README.md

 2. Enter the tiles in the format `top/bottom top/bottom ...`.
 3. Set the maximum depth for the search.
 4. Choose a Storage Mode:
-	- `In-Memory`: Fastest, but limited by JS heap (default not recommended for large inputs).
+	- `In-Memory`: Fastest; this is the default mode.
+It is limited by the JS heap and may run out of memory on very large problems.
 	- `IndexedDB (disk-backed)`: Slower, but can handle much larger problems by storing visited states on disk.
-5. Click "Solve PCP".